yooper/your-rapport/README.md

 Are small json scripts that allow you to link your selectors to specific websites for enrichment.
 Example, if you find a phone number and have installed the Discovery Plugin from the Package Management screen, you will now be able to streamline searching against several of the data brokers.

+🌱 Companion Extensions
+Are chrome extensions that will provide improvements to your workflow.
+For example, "[Who Am I](https://chromewebstore.google.com/detail/who-am-i/gdnhlhadhgnhaenfcphpeakdghkccfoo)" a chrome extension, provides username enumeration across a couple thousand websites.
+Who Am I has a button in its UI that will trigger the "Your Rapport" extension to scrape the selected social website with the click of a button.

 💬 Platform-Agnostic
 Works across social media platforms, messaging apps (via web interfaces), forums, and more.